SolaceDev/solace-dev-codelabs/markdown/exploring-solace-native-apis/exploring-solace-native-apis.md

 	Exiting.

-Next, go to PubSub+ Manager, find TopicSubscriber, and check that you've subscribed to tutorial/topic.
+Next, go to PubSub+ Broker Manager, find TopicSubscriber, and check that you've subscribed to tutorial/topic.
 We covered most of this in Section 5, so refer back there if you need to, but we didn't cover it all - have a look around!

 We've now completed Part B - sdkperf has sent a message which we've received in TopicSubscriber.